In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 WordPress Database Repair Feature

 WordPress has a built-in function that tries to repair issues with its database.
-To access this function, however, requires modifying your WordPress wp-config.php file.
+To access this function, however, requires adding a line of code to your WordPress wp-config.php file.

-If you are not comfortable editing files on your server, contact your web hosting company or a professional WordPress tech support service provider to help you.
+If you are not comfortable editing files on your server, contact your web host or a professional WordPress tech support service provider to help you.

 To access the WordPress database repair feature, open your wp-config.php file and add the line below to the end of your file …